MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/default-sharepoint-groups.md

 # Default SharePoint groups

 The default SharePoint groups are created automatically when you create a site (previously called a "site collection").
 The default groups use SharePoint's default permission levels - sometimes called SharePoint roles - to grant users rights and access.
 The permission levels that these groups have represent common levels of access that users have to have.
-They are a good place to start when you add users to a SharePoint site.
+They're a good place to start when you add users to a SharePoint site.

 Administrators can create additional groups to align more closely with specific business needs.
 Deciding how to design and populate your SharePoint groups is an important decision that affects security for your site and site content.